U.S. Army and Panamanian Forces conduct first aid training in Colón

-U.S. Army 1st Lt.
-Celeste Gonzales, assigned to the 452nd Field Hospital, gives an interview talking about first aid training at Escuela de Oficiales de Panamá, Panamá, Feb.
+U.S. Soldiers assigned to Joint Task Force-Bravo conduct first aid training with members of the Policía Nacional de Panamá at Escuela de Oficiales de Panamá, Panamá, Feb.
 16, 2026.
 U.S. Southern Command is focused on increasing partner nation capacity and interoperability in the region and reflects the United States’ enduring promise of friendship, partnership, and solidarity with the Panamanian people.
 (U.S. Army video by Spc.
 Richard Morgan)

 |Date Taken: